inform-us/requirements_specifications/rules/tidal_volume.md

   7. IF none of the above: 'fallthrough'
  ---
 # SPC CHARTS
-##  Tidal Volume- Graph 8- Weekly percentage of patients exceeding/above/not achieving Tidal Volume target of 6-8ml/kg IBW
+##  Tidal Volume- Weekly percentage of patients achieving Tidal Volume target of 6-8ml/kg IBW
 Operational definition = of the patients who are intubated and on mandatory ventilation (modes), what proportion are achieving their tidal volume target, i.e. < or = 8ml/kg IBW on a weekly basis?

 ### GROUP PATIENT HOURLY DATA INTO CALENDAR DAY